rsmath/Digit-Recognizer/README.md

 ### Updates

-As of December 3rd, 2019, I have finished the purpose of this project.
+As of December 8th, 2019, I have finished the purpose of this project.
 I wanted to implement a Vanilla Neural Network with basic Python, Numpy, and Pandas.
+I have even added mini-batch gradient descent and Adam optimization algorithm.

 I am __*not*__ going to be adding regularization or other kinds of tuning to this neural network.